Source: Pan Demin/Shutterstock.com

 Total costs

 When you combine the two sets of prices listed above – the line charges and energy costs – you get an overall picture of electricity costs around the country.
-And, as you can see, there's a big difference between living in Christchurch and places such as Westport and Kerikeri, where power is over 13c more expensive per kWh.
+And, as you can see, there's a big difference between living in Ashburton and places such as Balclutha and Kerikeri, where power is over 14c more expensive per kWh.

-And unfortunately, power prices are likely to rise considerably over the next five years.
+We've also highlighted the big increases in power prices over the past year, up over 15% in some areas.
+And, unfortunately, they're likely to rise further over the next five years.
 For more on the price rises see below.

 Westport